 Conclusion

-Now that you know a little more about Philadelphia’s rich history, vibrant arts and cultural scene, diverse population, and strong economy–not to mention a hot housing market with high demand for housing and rental properties–you will be able to move forward with your investment plans a little more strategically.
-By skipping over some of the areas that are known for crime and sticking to up and coming neighborhoods that are seeing an influx of wealth and renovation, you will be able to land a property that yields passive income for the years ahead.
+Now that you know a little more about Philadelphia’s rich history, vibrant arts and cultural scene, diverse population, and strong economy, not to mention a competitive housing market with strong demand for housing and rental properties, you will be able to move forward with your investment plans a little more strategically.
+By focusing on neighborhoods that are seeing an influx of development and renovation while maintaining awareness of area dynamics, you will be able to land a property that yields passive income for the years ahead.

 Curious about potential next steps to kickstart your investing journey?
-Browse available listings on Ark7 today for unique share-by-share real estate opportunities!
-For more on investing in Philly, check out our recent article on the topic!
+Browse available listings on Ark7 for unique share-by-share real estate opportunities!
+For more on investing in Philly, check out our article on the booming Philadelphia real estate market.